amitman7/NLP/README.md

     SVM Liblinear
     SVM Libsvm

-* we used the code suggested in the paper from: github.com/jpotts18/stylometry
+* we used the code suggested in the paper from: *github.com/jpotts18/stylometry* and made some changes to adapt it to our data and goals.

 # results